-A standard deed / contract of guarantee is given to a Lender in return for the grant or to continue to grant the Loan to the Borrower.
-This is drafted in Guarantor Form.
+A standard Deed/Contract of Guarantee is given to a Lender in return for the grant/to continue to grant the Loan to the Borrower.
+This is drafted in Neutral Form.

 The Guarantor requests the Lender to grant or to continue to grant the Loan to the Borrower.
 With a view to obtaining the Lender's Loan to the Borrower, the Guarantor has agreed at the request of the Lender to give a guarantee and indemnity in respect of the obligations and liabilities of Loan as are set out in the Schedule to this Guarantee.

 The Guarantee is only a recommended form of guarantee and indemnity.
 In deciding whether to adopt the Guarantee, the mortgage lender should consider whether the Guarantee is compatible with its operational procedures and the complexity of the loan transaction.
 The use of the Guarantee for any mortgage transaction is entirely voluntary by the mortgage lender and the guarantor.

 The Guarantee provides a contract of guarantee and indemnity in respect of loan(s) granted by the lender by way of facility agreement(s).
 However, one distinctive feature of the Guarantee is that the guarantor’s liability is limited to the specified amount of the loan plus interest, costs and expenses.